Code-Institute-Submissions/redfox_studios/TESTING.md

 #### Quiz
 - The quiz was tested by going through random responses.
 If a user clicks submit before any submissions it will prompt them to try again.
 If the user scores 1 for each of the categories in the code, a try again message will appear.
-However, answers have been set out so that one of the 3 categories will receive 2/3 points.
+However, answers have been set out so that one of the 3 categories will receive 3 points.
 The reset button works throughout the quiz process.
-If a user only answers 2 questions and the scores are even for the two different categories, a try again message will appear.
+If a user only answers 3 or less questions and the scores are even for the two different categories, a try again message will appear.
+If a user comes across a score where there is no higher total, the try again message will appear.

 #### Bag
 - The bag was tested through adding a range of products.
 This included trying to 'break' the